Preemie Quilts

 making sure to close the opening securely.

-- Add a few lines of stitching or quilting inside the quilt
+- Add a few lines of stitching both horizontally and vertically.